vedaprotoshredhq/A-HEXAPOD-SPIDER-ROBOT-2.O/README.md

 ---
 # NOTES FOR THE REVIEWER: -
-## IT'S NOT COMPLETELY BULD YET
+## HEXAPOD IS NOT COMPLETELY BULD YET
-Complete build requires:-
+Complete build requires: -

-The body
+The body chassis

-THE 6 legs
+THE 6 legs chassis

 All hardware (3d printed parts and screws and all electronic components)